 - Annual vs. biannual distribution.
 As discussed above, the PRET Study compares annual vs. biannual distribution directly and finds a 19% higher impact on mortality in biannual vs. annual communities.38

-External validity adjustments are discussed further in the cost-effectiveness analysis here.
+External validity adjustments are discussed further in ourcost-effectiveness analysis of mass distribution of azithromycin for children.

 Potential offsetting/negative impacts